-The resultant changes were part of Ogem's mission to empower energy consumers, and were intended to bring to the green tariff market:
+The resultant changes were part of Ofgem's mission to empower energy consumers, and were intended to bring to the green tariff market:

-Ofgem asks suppliers to state clearly if a green tariff does not offer any environmental benefit other than those that consumers already pay for through costs embedded in their energy bill or through taxation.
+Ofgem asks suppliers to state clearly if a green tariff doesn't offer any environmental benefit other than those that consumers already pay for through costs embedded in their energy bill or through taxation.